Tools4everBV/HelloID-Conn-Prov-Target-Magister-Student-UpdateEmail/README.md

 - The user must be authorized for the function 'UpdateLeerEMail'
 - There are no Get-calls available.
 The Student accounts that is updated in the create script is the account with the specified StamNr.
 This StamNr is stored as account reference.
 - It does use an https POST action to invoke a specific library and function in the magister evironment, but the body of the call is not used.
+- currentStudentEmailAddress

+      Represents the student's existing email in Magister Used to compare against StudentEmailAddress to determine if an email update is needed Only triggers UpdateLeerEMail API call when values differ

+- currentstudentUsername

+      Contains the student's current login name in Magister Serves two purposes:
+            As the identifier (LoginNaam) for the account to update For comparison against StudentUserName to check for changes Only executes UpdateGebruiker when a new username is provided

 ## Development resources